How to Fix "No Root File System Is Defined" Error 2022 [100% Solved] - Qiling

 related articles

-The process for creating a bootable USB drive in Linux is fairly simple.
-First, you'll need to download the ISO file for the operating system that you want to install.
+In Linux, creating a bootable USB drive is a straightforward process.
+First, download the ISO file for the operating system you want to install, and then proceed with the steps to create a bootable USB drive.

 use refus